Indicators

 SMA12 Momentum

-Section titled “SMA12 Momentum”This provides another relative momentum signal over a year.
-And it’s the most patient of the three, offering the slowest signal:
+Section titled “SMA12 Momentum”This provides another relative momentum signal over roughly one year.
+It is the slowest-moving of the three momentum indicators listed here:

 13 x P0 / (P0 + P1 + ... + P12) - 1Where Pn is the price n months ago.